-Decision #2 Should I stay on-site, or off-site, for our Disney World vacation?
+Decision #2: Should we stay on-site or off-site for our Disney World vacation?

 Since you’ve already decided you’re staying in an RV, your only “on-property” option is to stay at Fort Wilderness.
 Great choice!
 If you’re bringing your pet, this is an exciting option, because it’s also the only pet-friendly housing option on-property at Disney World.
-Fort Wilderness offers some beautiful cabins, but most people who stay there do so in RVs.
+Fort Wilderness offers some beautiful cabins, but most people who stay here bring their RVs.
 Be sure to request a “pet-friendly loop” during booking if you’ve got a pet with you; this will add a $5 charge to your rate per night.
 Unfortunately, pets cannot stay in pop-up campers or tents.

 Why Stay On-Property?

-Staying on-property means you can take advantage of all of the perks Disney offers for guests who stay on-site, while taking advantage of the convenience and affordability of RVing, rather than staying in a resort hotel.
-By staying at Fort Wilderness, you’ll be able to take advantage of Magic Hours.
+Staying on-property means you can take advantage of all of the perks Disney offers for guests who stay on-site, all while also taking advantage of the convenience and affordability of RVing.
+By staying at Fort Wilderness, you’ll be able to experience the fun of Magic Hours.

-Magic Hours mean that on every day of your stay, Disney opens up a park early, leaves one open late, or offers a combination of the two, just for Disney hotel/housing guests.
-That means you can beat the crowds onto those hard to get rides (like Seven Dwarfs Mine Train and Frozen Ever After) you’d struggle to get on otherwise.
+Magic Hours mean that on every day of your stay, Disney will open up a park early and leave one open late just for Disney hotel and housing guests.
+That means you can beat the crowds onto those hard to get rides like Seven Dwarfs Mine Train and Frozen Ever After that you’d struggle to get on otherwise.

 - Early/Late Magic Hours

-- Early access to Fastpasses – this makes it easier to reserve your place at the most coveted rides & restaurants
+- Early access to Fastpasses, which makes it easier to reserve your place at the most coveted rides & restaurants

 - Free MagicBand – no need for cash or a hard park ticket with this!